marcbaetica/Python-Encrypted-Communication-App/README.md

 - Similarly, every package has to be acknowledged prior to one party being allowed to send another message.
 The ACK package is: ...TBD

 ### Unexpected error handling:
+- Messages being sent as an empty string should result in no action.
+This is to prevent the socket broadcasting a closed connection instead (default python socket behavior).
 - Message is not delivered.
 No ACK package has been received.
 A retry mechanism is in place.
 - Network connection is broken.
 No mechanism is in place other than client attempting to re-connect.
   This will create a new server socket handler.
 No handling exists server side.